 Primary services include individual therapy, teen counseling, couples and family therapy, grief support, and eating disorder treatment.
 Programs use cognitive behavioral therapy (CBT), mindfulness, and emotionally focused therapy (EFT) to address emotional distress, strengthen relationships, and promote resilience.
 Each service is tailored to the client’s needs, helping them manage challenges, develop healthier patterns, and move forward with confidence and self-awareness.

 Clients can access therapy statewide through HIPAA-compliant telehealth, making care convenient and private.
 Flexible scheduling allows sessions at times that fit busy lives, and treatment may include ongoing support to reinforce progress.
-Whether meeting online or in-person, clients can expect compassionate guidance, practical tools, and a focus on sustainable well-being, encouraging hope, growth, and the ability to face future challenges with strength.
+Through online therapy clients can expect compassionate guidance, practical tools, and a focus on sustainable well-being, encouraging hope, growth, and the ability to face future challenges with strength.

 This center treats mental health conditions and co-occurring substance use.
 You receive collaborative, individualized treatment that addresses both issues for whole-person healing.